steve9000gi/extractMaps/README.md

 except \<id> are what the user entered on the System Support Map Wizard's "Create a New Account" page):

-\<state> "State/Territory/Country"
+\<state>: "State/Territory/Country"

-\<affilsa> "Self Advocate" affiliation: single character 't' if user selected this check box, 'f' if blank
+\<affilsa>: "Self Advocate" affiliation: single character 't' if user selected this check box, 'f' if blank

-\<affilfm> "Family member/Representative" affiliation: 't' or 'f' as above
+\<affilfm>: "Family member/Representative" affiliation: 't' or 'f' as above

-\<affilhp> "Health Provider or Professional" affiliation: 't' or 'f'
+\<affilhp>: "Health Provider or Professional" affiliation: 't' or 'f'

-\<affilep> "Education Provider or Professional" affiliation: 't' or 'f'
+\<affilep>: "Education Provider or Professional" affiliation: 't' or 'f'

-\<affilss> "State Maternal Child Health Agency Staff" affiliation: 't' or 'f'
+\<affilss>: "State Maternal Child Health Agency Staff" affiliation: 't' or 'f'

-\<affillos> "Community-Based or Local Organization Staff" affiliation: 't' or 'f'
+\<affillos>: "Community-Based or Local Organization Staff" affiliation: 't' or 'f'

-\<em> "Email address" up to but not including the '@' sign
+\<em>: "Email address" up to but not including the '@' sign

-\<id> The unique integer identifier for this specific map.
+\<id>: The unique integer identifier for this specific map.

 Example: